Rahulputhiyarayil/Python-Projects/README.md

 # Python Projects

-This repository contains some beginner level python projects
+This repository contains some beginner level python projects.